T-Cube™ LED Driver

 - Adjustable LED Current Limit

-The LEDD1B driver is designed to drive high-power LEDs with currents up to 1200 mA.
+The LEDD1B driver is designed to drive high-power LEDs with currents from 200 mA to 1200 mA.
 It features an adjustable LED current limit to protect the connected LED.
-The output current can be limited by a trim potentiometer on the front of the unit, thereby ensuring the output current does not exceed the limit regardless of the other settings or the modulation input voltage.
+The output current limit can be adjusted continuously from 0.2 A to 1.2 A using the key slot on the front of the unit (shown above), thereby ensuring the output current does not exceed the limit regardless of the other settings or the modulation input voltage.

 Power Supply Options